The Water Sanctuary

 In this sense, the installation becomes more than sculpture.
 It functions as a warning monument for the Anthropocene — an era in which humanity’s technological ambitions increasingly reshape the planet itself.
 The shimmering beauty of the salt flats conceals a struggle over resources, ecology and survival.
 Saraceno’s work asks uncomfortable but necessary questions: can the transition to renewable energy truly be considered “green” if it destroys fragile ecosystems elsewhere?
 And who ultimately bears the environmental cost of modern convenience?

-wave from the saltcellar
+the smallest, miniature wave from the saltcellar reveals to us

-in it, we taste infinitude”.
+more than domestic whiteness; in it, we taste infinitude”.

 Primary / Current Sources